-Seven Oaks Preserve Trail is a 2.7 mile lightly trafficked out and back trail located near Belmont, North Carolina that features a lake.
+Seven Oaks Preserve Trail is a 2.7 mile lightly trafficked loop trail located near Belmont, North Carolina that features a lake.
 The trail is good for all skill levels offers a number of activity options.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Part of the Carolina Thread Trail, this natural surface trail meanders along the shoreline of Lake Wylie and is located on 78 acres of preserved land managed by the Catawba Lands Conservancy (CLC).
 The trail also connects to other trails at the Daniel Stowe Botanical Garden, including two segments at either end of the trail that create a 5-mile loop from the trailhead at the Seven Oaks Preserve Trail.
 The Persimmon Trail connects to the garden's parking lot.
 Visitors can continue along the back side of the parking lot along the Boulevard Trail and can then pick up on the Worrell Trail.
 The Worrell Trail connects back to the Seven Oaks Preserve Trail and finishes the loop.
 Visitors do not have to pay the garden to walk on their trails.

 Watch out if it's Summer.
 There's a pond there so animals would be around.
 There's actually some rattlesnakes there on the trail so be careful and keep an eye out. the hike is great and very easy.

 Easy, but healthy walk.
 I started at the Botanical Gardens parking lot.